 if there is a material change to any of the information used to verify the identity of any SMKI Registration Authority Manager or member of SMKI Registration Authority Personnel, ensure that its SMKI Registration Authority Manager or member of SMKI Registration Authority Personnel undertakes the procedures as set out in SMKI RAPP Sections 6.2 or 6.3 in respect of the revised evidence of identity; and

-check the name and address of the SMKI Registration Authority manager or member of the SMKI Registration Authority Personnel before issuing a replacement token.
+check the name and address of the SMKI Registration Authority Manager or member of the SMKI Registration Authority Personnel before issuing a replacement token.

 The DCC shall ensure that:

-for authentication credentials issued under the IKI Certificate Policy to Authorised Responsible Officers, ensure that such authentication credentials have a lifetime of ten years following issuance of such authentication credentials and shall cease to function upon after ten years following issuance; and
+for authentication credentials issued under the IKI Certificate Policy to Authorised Responsible Officers, such authentication credentials have a lifetime of ten years following issuance of such authentication credentials and shall cease to function upon after ten years following issuance; and

-for authentication credentials not issued under the IKI Certificate Policy, shall ensure that such authentication credentials remain valid until revoked.
+for authentication credentials not issued under the IKI Certificate Policy, that such authentication credentials remain valid until revoked.

 Procedure for becoming a SMKI Registration Authority Manager